Androz2091/discord-giveaways/README.md

 -   **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is ended.
 -   **options.messages.timeRemaining**: the message that displays the remaining time (the timer).
 -   **options.messages.inviteToParticipate**: the message that invites users to participate.
 -   **options.messages.winMessage**: the message that will be displayed to congratulate the winner(s) when the giveaway is ended.
+You can [send an embed instead of, or with the normal message](https://github.com/Androz2091/discord-giveaways#send-embed-as-message)
 -   **options.messages.embedFooter**: the message displayed at the bottom of the embeds.
 -   **options.messages.noWinner**: the message that is displayed if no winner can be drawn.
 -   **options.messages.winners**: simply the word "winner" in your language.